blueSparrow2000/GOEC/README.md

 This is an interpreter game.

-1. Download \* & unzip file in your interpreter.
+1. Download \* & unzip file(if you used 'tag' for downloading) in your interpreter.
 (If you use pyCharm, then put the file in PycharmProjects folder)
 2. Go to interpreter -> open the project (the-game-of-escaping-cave-STABLE-VERSION) -> run game.py **

 \* Download the code by using 'git bash'!